mohanpakam/cinecritic/README.md

 #Test

 	1. Open the browser and navigate to http://localhost:3000/
 	2. Take it for a test drive

 # Comments

+	1. Add JWT based Backend Authorization
+ 	2. Add End to End tests for Front End using Puppeteer
+  	3. Add Caching for Backend